Klik hier om dit bericht in het Nederlands te lezen.

 Yasmine quickly looked at Eline and subsequently turned her glance towards the floor.
 She did not feel like talking about it with a stranger at all, but she didn’t want to be rude, either.

-‘The audition went great, the judges said so themselves,’ Yasmine answered, ‘I’m just upset because of their reason not to let me through nonetheless.’
+‘The audition went great, the judges said so themselves,’ Yasmine answered, ‘I’m just upset because of their reason not to let me through despite my decent audition.’

 Eline questionably frowned her eyebrows.
-‘If you acted so well, then what reason could they possibly have not to let you through?’
+‘If your performance was so good, then what reason could they possibly have not to let you through?’

 ‘Did they really phrase it like that?’
 Eline asked astonished.

 ‘Yeah, more or less.
-They said the general public wasn’t ready for it and that I’d be more suited for a supporting role,’ Yasmine explained.
+They said the general public wasn’t ready for me and that I’d be more suited for a supporting role,’ Yasmine explained.
 Her voice showed clear signs of profound disappointment.

 ‘Why are you discriminating against Yasmine?’
 Eline got straight to the point.
 The three men looked somewhat awkwardly at their female colleague, hoping that she would deal with the situation.
 They believed a woman would be best able to calm down the furious candidate.
-Thinking they needed to grow a pair, she reproachfully looked at them and subsequently turned towards Eline.
+Of the opinion that they needed to grow a pair, she reproachfully looked at them and subsequently turned towards Eline.

 ‘We’re not discriminating against anyone,’ she defended herself, ‘We have the right to not accept a candidate when we think they’re not suited for the part they auditioned for.
 That’s the whole point of auditions.’